-That’s a great question.
+Alexa Alfonso: That's a great question.
 And I wish I had a more solid answer for you.
 We have these general content marketing goals that we set out for the gear like, we want to educate and inform our audience.
 We want to illustrate the benefits of working with our team.
 We want to drive leads.
 So a tactical win is someone did reach out this year based on our content.

 And we signed an engagement with them and it was very clearly tied to our efforts going into that piece of content.
 We also know that community is really important too.
-And so we are tracking vanity metrics, but we do want to see some channel growth and like higher engagement on pieces.
+And so we are tracking >vanity metrics, but we do want to see some channel growth and like higher engagement on pieces.

 And so we're trying to do a better job of measuring, like what's actually getting comments and, you know, likes and how can we maybe increase that and pull our audience about what they want to see.
 Again, it goes into like the recycling analogy, which I think is really solid.
 Like we don't want to make it too hard for people to participate, but we want to inspire and make sure that we're serving the audiences that have opted in to follow us.

-So there’s a book that we’re interested in reading as a team.
-I don’t, I will have the chance to do this before my tenure is over, but it’s called ‘They Ask You Answer’ and it’s, the frameworks, I mean, it’s pretty self-explanatory, but as respects and your audience is asking for specific questions, you create content that answers that.
+So there's a book that we're interested in reading as a team.
+I don't, I will have the chance to do this before my tenure is over, but it's called >'They Ask You Answer' and it's, the frameworks, I mean, it's pretty self-explanatory, but as respects and your audience is asking for specific questions, you create content that answers that.